klattimer/pyenergenie/docs/Architecture.md

 ## Overview

+## Devices

-The basic architecture follows a plugin type system where the files in the folder "Devices" are registered for use, devices describe themselves in such a way as they are usable within the system without other external configuration.
+The basic device driver architecture follows a plugin type system where the files in the folder "Devices" are registered for use, devices describe themselves in such a way as they are usable within the system without other external configuration.
 That is to say that each plugin is self-contained.